Pawnee Buttes: Pawnee Buttes Trail

 The Pawnee Buttes Trail is noted for its scenery and birdwatching potential.
 The Overlook, the Lipps Bluff trail, and the area within 200 yards of the cliffs are closed to hikers from March 1 to June 30, to protect nesting falcons, eagles, and hawks.
 Hikers are encouraged to keep away from these areas during that time to minimize disturbance to the nesting birds.

+Appearance in James A. Michener's, Centennial

+The Pawnee Buttes feature proximately in James A. Michener's 1974 novel, Centennial.
+Dubbed the 'Rattlesnake Buttes' they form the backdrop for the nearby fictional town of which the novel is centred around.

+Subsequently the Pawnee Buttes area was also utilised as a filming location for various scenes in the 1978 Centennial miniseries which is an adaption of James A. Michener's novel.